 - Time delays must be properly configured for pressure releases, and so on.

 There are only two types of ultrasonic leak detectors on the market today.
 The first utilises traditional ultrasonic sensing technology through the use of a moving metal diaphragm (microphone) that requires frequent calibration and periodic replacement.
 Because of its design, mounting orientation is also limited and it can be affected by temperature changes.
-This unit also has a single sensor element that covers a max range of a 12 metre radius with
+This unit also has a single sensor element that covers a max range of a 12 metre radius with medium background noise.

 The latest ultrasonic sensing technologies uses a resonant sensor.
 The active element is a piezo-electric material (which converts mechanical deformation into electrical voltage) embedded in a ceramic medium.
 These sensors have an extremely high chemical resistance and a wide frequency range response band.
 The unit can be mounted in any orientation required for the application.
 Its sensor design has no moving parts so wear and tear is completely eliminated.
 The Emerson Incus Ultrasonic Gas Leak Detector is equipped with four of these sensors, which covers a max range of 40 meters radius from the detector.
 In addition, each unit leaves the factory calibrated for life and will never expire.
 There is no zeroing or calibration required and no consumptive sensor elements to replace, ever.